jaredpalmer/formik/docs/tutorial.md

       {formik.touched.email && formik.errors.email ? (
         <div>{formik.errors.email}</div>
       ) : null}

       <button type="submit">Submit</button>
     </form>
   );
 };
 ```

 Again, Yup is 100% optional.
 However, we suggest giving it a try.
 As you can see above, we expressed the exact same validation function with just 10 lines of code instead of 30.
-One of Formik's core design principles is to help you stay organized.
+One of Formik’s core design principles is to help you stay organized.
 Yup definitely helps a lot with this--schemas are extremely expressive, intuitive (since they mirror your values), and reusable.
-Whether or not you use Yup, it is highly recommended that you share commonly used validation methods across your application.
+Whether or not you use Yup, we highly recommended you share commonly used validation methods across your application.
 This will ensure that common fields (e.g. email, street addresses, usernames, phone numbers, etc.) are validated consistently and result in a better user experience.

 ## Reducing Boilerplate

 ### `getFieldProps()`

 The code above is very explicit about exactly what Formik is doing. `onChange` -> `handleChange`, `onBlur` -> `handleBlur`, and so on.
 However, to save you time, `useFormik()` returns a helper method called `formik.getFieldProps()` to make it faster to wire up inputs.
 Given some field-level info, it returns to you the exact group of `onChange`, `onBlur`, `value`, `checked` for a given field.
-You can then spread that on an input, select, or textarea.
+You can then spread that on an `input`, `select`, or `textarea`.

 ```jsx
 import React from 'react';